 For example, group schemes don’t usually need employees to disclose their medical history.
 Basic group policies may only cover a limited amount of treatments.
 If that is the case with what your employer’s policy offer, you could pay for extra cover.

-With some group policies, you may find they offer an extensive scheme covering a wider array of conditions and treatments.
+With some group or corporate health insurance, you may find they offer an extensive scheme covering a wider array of conditions and treatments.

 It makes sense to check with your employer what cover is available to you.
 That’s because you might find that it is already offered to you as an employee benefit.